byrge/hugo_byrgeleeuwangh/content/posts/middleware/index.md

 By creating your own – or make use of an existing analytics tagging API you're able to create your own functions or use existing functions available in the API.

-In this post I describe how I creasted my own analytics tagging API and how you can make use of the tagging logic.
+In this post I describe how and why I creasted my own analytics tagging API and how you can make use of the tagging logic.

 ### Advantages